 For a list of all the permissions, see the Database Engine Permissions poster.
 (Server-level permissions cannot be granted to database roles.
 Logins and other server-level principals (such as server roles) cannot be added to database roles.
 For server-level security in SQL Server, use server roles instead.
 Server-level permissions cannot be granted through roles in SQL Database and SQL Data Warehouse.)

 The following table shows the fixed-database roles and their capabilities.
 These roles exist in all databases.
-The permissions assigned to the fixed-database roles cannot be changed.
+Except for the public database role, the permissions assigned to the fixed-database roles cannot be changed.

 |Fixed-Database role name||Description|